tasmiah26/Processing-Scripts/README.md

 # Processing-Scripts

 This repository contains python scripts that automate the fetal MRI processing pipeline.
-Must be used from within the network...
+A detailed manual of the pipeline can be found here: [Manual](https://docs.google.com/document/d/1HlpgPguOVPi5-OvLSErXkho5lGzMlBmZahVWLOd30-M/edit?usp=sharing)

 The pipeline is divided into 2 parts: